devowlio/wp-react-starter/README.md

 ```sh
 $ npm run dev
 ```
 Starts to watch the `public/src` folder for file changes and automatically runs the `build-dev` script.
+Additionally the npm script `webpack-build-done` is executed after each webpack build.

 ```sh
 $ npm run lint